kdroidFilter/LibLinuxTray/README.md

 * ✅ Focused only on **Linux** desktop environments using the StatusNotifierItem protocol
 * 🔄 Implements the DBus-based StatusNotifierItem specification for modern Linux desktops
-* 🧩 Provides a C wrapper around the Qt/C++ implementation for easy JNI integration
+* 🧩 Provides a C wrapper around the Qt/C++ implementation for easy JNA integration
-* 🔗 JNI-friendly API for seamless integration with Kotlin/Compose
+* 🔗 JNA-friendly API for seamless integration with Kotlin/Compose

 ## ✅ Features